When it comes to hairstyles, the Karen haircut should be at the top of your list to AVOID!

 In other words, asking to speak to the manager whenever they are slightly inconvenienced.

-We’ll show you which haircuts to stay away from to risk being mistaken for a Karen!
+We’ll show you which haircuts to stay away from, so you are not mistaken as a Karen!

 Origin of Karen

-Since the late 2010s, it has gotten a different meaning.
-“Karen” in current-day grammar is a disparaging word for a white person, particularly a woman, who people perceive as entitled.
-It also applies to anyone who has unreasonable demands and expects them fulfilled.
+Since the late 2010s, it has taken on a different meaning.
+“Karen” in current-day lingo is a disparaging word for a white person, particularly a woman, who people perceive as entitled.
+It also applies to anyone who has unreasonable demands and expects them to be fulfilled.

 What Is a Karen Haircut?

-Individuals stereotype Karen as having a bob haircut.
-The asymmetrical haircut is usually blonde but sometimes features a bad brunette to blonde highlight.
+Most people imagine Karen as having a bob haircut.
+The asymmetrical haircut is usually blonde but sometimes features a bad brunette or blonde highlight.

 Tips to Avoid a Karen Haircut